How important is scheduled maintenance

-Scheduled service is a set of maintenance tasks to be performed at set intervals.
-Those intervals are often set every 5,000 to 15,000 miles, with major service set at 30,000 miles, 60,000 miles and 90,000 miles and beyond.
-This schedule is set by your car’s manufacturer.
-Failure to follow your car’s service schedule could cause damage to your car.
+Scheduled maintenance is vital to ensure the longterm life of a car.
+It is a set of maintenance tasks to be performed at set intervals.
+Those intervals are often set every 5,000 to 15,000 miles, with a significant service set at 30,000 miles, 60,000 miles, and 90,000 miles and every 30,000 miles then on.

 Do Service Intervals Change?

 Most modern vehicles will have several major service requirements at 90,000 miles, like timing belts and spark plugs.
 Some vehicles may not require maintenance until 120,000 miles or beyond.
-It all depends on the vehicle.
+It all depends on the car.

 Routine Scheduled Maintenance